If you’re frustrated with Microsoft Windows that won’t let you delete a folder or file that you know is there, and Windows keep showing message dialog

 - Deleting a File: Type

 If Windows command prompt message says “Could Not Find” this usually occurs due to missing file extension.
-Example: full_path_to_file.txt (this .txt is the file extension).
+Example: full_path_to_file.txt (this .txt is the file extension in this example).

 This above methods will remove the folder or file Windows doesn’t want to delete with normal “DELETE” option.
 However, since Microsoft Windows Accounts have different roles for different users.
 If for whatever reason the above steps did not work for you, then, you can finally try: Safe Mode: Boot into Safe Mode and delete the file or folder.